rune/rune/docs/docs/advanced/reducing-stutter.md

 # Reducing Stutter

 This page focuses on reducing stutter for fast-paced multiplayer games running an update loop many times pr. second.
 However, you can also make really fun [real-time multiplayer games](real-time-games.md) without needing the more complex code described below.
-If you're new to Rune or game development, we suggest you start making a game without an update loop.
+If you're new to Rune or game development, we suggest you start by making a game without an update loop or an update loop only running once pr. second.
 See the [example games](../examples.mdx) for inspiration.

-We will use the example of [Paddle](https://github.com/rune/rune-games-sdk/blob/staging/examples/paddle) to explain how Rune makes it simple to make fast-paced multiplayer games.
+We will use the example of [Paddle](/examples/paddle) to explain how Rune makes it simple to make fast-paced multiplayer games.
 A game like Paddle is updating the position of the ball and the players' paddles many times per second.
 We can code this in the `logic.js` file by specifying an `update` function and the `updatesPerSecond` value.
 In the following example, the `update` function will be called 30 times per second on all clients.

 ```javascript
 Rune.initLogic({